 On Sunday morning his housekeeper arrived at his flat and got no response.
 She called a few of his friends and after a while they decided to break down the door only to find Epstein lying dead in his bed.
 He was just 32 years old.

-On the 27th August 1967 Brian Epstein, The Beatles’ manager was found dead in his bed at 24 Chapel Street, his London home in Belgravia.
-He moved in here in December 1964 and lived here until his death.
 Many memorable parties were held at 24 Chapel Street, including the release party for “Sgt.
-Pepper’s Lonely Hearts Club Band” on the evening of May 19th 1967.
+Pepper’s Lonely Hearts Club Band” on the evening of May 19, 1967.
 The Beatles and Brian Epstein hosted select journalists and broadcasters from the music and national press.
-Here's a photo of The Beatles standing at the front door of 24 Chapel Street the day of the party and a photo of the front door now.

-Here's a few photo's of The Beatles inside the home…
+Here are few photos of The Beatles inside Epstein’s home…

 These are some of the last professional photos taken of Brian Epstein alive at The Beatles “All You Need Is Love” rehearsals for the One World broadcast on June 25, 1967 two months before his death.

 Here’s a great one of Epstein with The Rolling Stones Keith Richards who with his band attended the “All You Need is Love” broadcast.

 Check out the full gallery of The Beatles “All You Need is Love” rehearsal and broadcast at DAVIDMAGNUS.COM.